bwong02/MICB475_24W1_Team_11/README.md

 - Get all data by Nov 21 (plots, conclusions, etc.)

 Hans Input
-- We should do positive and negative for Fusobacterium
+- We should do positive and negative for Fusobacterium (do the same rankings as the paper)
 - Fusobacterium species found is weird so Hans recommends we should BLAST
+- Do NOT BLAST unresolved sequences

 ## November 14, 2024